openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 To start building from a new repo just add the `openfaas-cloud` tag.

-At any time if you want to stop building a specific repository or to delete its functions from OpenFaaS Cloud remove the tag `openfaas-clou` and a System hook from GitLab will fire into OpenFaaS Cloud to remove the function.
+At any time if you want to stop building a specific repository or to delete its functions from OpenFaaS Cloud remove the tag `openfaas-cloud` and a System hook from GitLab will fire into OpenFaaS Cloud to remove the function.

 ## Wrapping up